minhnguyenvan95/gulp-javascript-obfuscator/README.md

 ## Source Maps

-With version `1.1.6` onwards, gulp-javascript-obfuscator can be used in tandem with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) in order to generate source maps for your javascript files.
+With version `1.1.6` onwards, gulp-javascript-obfuscator-fixed can be used in tandem with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) in order to generate source maps for your javascript files.

-You will need to initialize gulp-sourcemaps prior to running gulp-javascript-obfuscator and write the source maps after, as such:
+You will need to initialize gulp-sourcemaps prior to running gulp-javascript-obfuscator-fixed and write the source maps after, as such:

 ```javascript
 const sourcemaps = require('gulp-sourcemaps');